 Do not publish a post under this category; it is a placeholder category only.

-After the decision was made last month, the two Bottlenose dolphins—Geumdeung and Depo—held in captivity in Seoul Grand Park will finally be released into the ocean off the coast of Jeju Island on May 22nd.
+The two Bottlenose dolphins, Geumdeung and Depo, held in captivity in Seoul Grand Park for 20 years, were finally released back into the ocean off the coast of Jeju Island on July 18th.